mattiasegly/docker-ddclient/README.md

 If changes to the config file is necessary, the directory could be mounted by adding:<BR>
 --mount type=bind,src=/some/path,dst=/ddclient

-I know nothing about code, so assume that everything here sets the world on fire.
+I know nothing about code, so assume that everything here sets the world on fire.<BR>
 Use at your own peril.